Teams, tales and tips – a guide to the local game

 Once trained on-site, these footballers soon flew the nest.
 In modern times, Deventer never became a major player at home or abroad – all four of Go Ahead’s titles had come before World War II.
 While nearby Arnhem and Enschede have accommodated the likes of Liverpool, Real Madrid, Juventus and Manchester City over several decades of European competition, Go Ahead provided Celtic with one of their easiest away trips, a 6-0 victory at De Adelaarshorst in 1965.

-With Go Ahead spending more time in the second-flight Eerste Divisie than the prestigious Ere, this solitary European appearance looked like the only time Deventer would be granted any kind of role on the international stage.
+With Go Ahead spending more time in the second-flight Eerste Divisie than the prestigious Ere, this early European appearance looked like the only time Deventer would be granted any kind of role on the international stage.
 Even the only time Holland played at De Adelaarshorst, a World Cup qualifying fixture in 1973, it was officially a home game for Iceland.

 Getting Around

-Arriving in town, local transport and timings
+Arriving in town and local transport

 Amsterdam’s Schiphol Airport is about 100km (62 miles) from Deventer.
-Directly from the airport, a train every half-hour to Deventer (€18.50) takes about 1hr 30mins, with one change at Amersfoort.
+Directly from the airport, a train every half-hour to Deventer (€23) takes about 1hr 30mins, with one change at Amersfoort.

 As everywhere in the Netherlands, local transport runs on the OV-chipkaart system, also valid for trains.
 Deventer station is on the north-eastern fringe of the historic centre, on the stadium side of town.
 Everything in the town centre is walkable, though you’ll need a bus for the stadium.